MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/05-content-understanding.md

 ## Build and test an analyzer

-Now that you have trained a model to extract fields from insurance forms, you can build an analyzer to use with similar forms.
+Now that you have trained a model to extract fields from invoices, you can build an analyzer to use with similar forms.

 1. Select the **Build analyzer** page, and then select **+ Build analyzer** and build a new analyzer with the following properties (typed exactly as shown here):
     - **Name**: `contoso-invoice-analyzer`